JakubHK/e-com-vite-django/docs/DEPLOY.md

 - Vite builds into `static/dist` with manifest; see vite config.
 - `collectstatic` copies into `/app/staticfiles`.
 - Nginx serves `/static/*` from `/staticfiles/` (mounted read-only).
+- Django WhiteNoise CompressedManifest storage is enabled to ensure hashed asset names and safe fallbacks; in production, Nginx is the primary static server while WhiteNoise primarily guarantees manifest correctness.

 ## 10) Admin and Data Ops